vanshika97/RecAlgClickPred-Group/01_resampled_dataset/README.md

 ## 1st Iteration of Synthetic Dataset.

+### Shared the dataset through Google Drive due to size restrictions.

 ### Methods Applied before Resampling:
 > 1. Removed High NAN value features for each organisation_id
 > 2. Filled Low NAN value features with mode of training set of that organisation_id’s dataset